jaredpalmer/typescript/README.md

 1. Consider objects like Nodes, Symbols, etc. as immutable outside the component that created them.
 Do not change them.
 2. Consider arrays as immutable by default after creation.

-## Classes
-1. For consistency, do not use classes in the core compiler pipeline.
-Use function closures instead.

 ## Flags
 1. More than 2 related Boolean properties on a type should be turned into a flag.